Luiji Vilain: College career

 Vilain committed to the University of Michigan after graduating from Episcopal High School.
 In his first two seasons (2017, freshman; 2018, sophomore), he did not see any game action.
 He was an Academic All-Big Ten Conference selection in 2018.
 Prior to his junior year, Vilain moved from Toronto to the United States.
 As a junior in 2019, he played in seven games as a defensive lineman and made seven tackles, one tackle-for-loss, one sack, and one forced fumble, earning his first varsity letter.
 As a senior in the 2020 season, Vilain appeared in five games, recording four tackles for a second varsity letter.

 In 2021, Vilain announced his intention to transfer.
 He transferred to Wake Forest for his fifth season, being given an extra year of eligibility due to the COVID-19 pandemic.
 In May, he was drafted in the third round (25th overall) of the Canadian Football League (CFL) Draft by the Toronto Argonauts, but chose to remain in college.

 As a fifth-year senior with Wake Forest in 2021, Vilain recorded a team-leading 9.0 sacks while also making 10.0 tackles-for-loss.
 He was one of three Wake Forest players to have double-digit tackles-for-loss and had a streak of four consecutive games with a sack.

 Professional career

+Vilain was drafted in the third round, 25th overall, by the Toronto Argonauts in the 2021 CFL draft, although he did not sign with the team as he had one year of college playing eligibility remaining.